Data Machine Architecture

 Engine Components (/inc/Engine/):

-datamachine_handlers– Register fetch/publish/update handlerschubes_ai_tools– Register AI tools and capabilitiesdatamachine_auth_providers– Register authentication providersdatamachine_step_types– Register custom step typesdatamachine_directives– Register AI context directivesdatamachine_get_oauth1_handler– OAuth 1.0a handler service discoverydatamachine_get_oauth2_handler– OAuth 2.0 handler service discovery
+datamachine_handlers– Register fetch/publish/upsert handlersdatamachine_tools– Register AI tools and capabilities (unified static + runtime handler tool registry)datamachine_auth_providers– Register authentication providersdatamachine_step_types– Register custom step typesdatamachine_directives– Register AI context directivesdatamachine_get_oauth1_handler– OAuth 1.0a handler service discoverydatamachine_get_oauth2_handler– OAuth 2.0 handler service discovery

 Benefits: